simbroadcasts/node-insim/README.md

 ## Introduction

-Node InSim provides a JavaScript API to communicate with [Live for Speed](https://www.lfs.net/) InSim protocol over a TCP connection.
+Node InSim provides a JavaScript API to communicate with the [Live for Speed](https://www.lfs.net/) InSim protocol over a TCP connection.
 After connecting to an LFS server via a hostname and a port, you are able to send InSim packets to the server and receive incoming packets from the server.